 *Attendance of PALS Meet & Greet is a pre-requisite to a full application being accepted.

-If you meet the criteria then you should initially request a 'Register of Interest' form to complete and return.
+If you meet the criteria then submit a 'Register of Interest' form.

 We look forward to hearing from you and we can be contacted directly if you have any further questions.